PessOak/COURSERA_Google_Capstone/README.md

 -	Upload the chosen files into BigQuery (SQL);
 -	Some files returned a datetime format error when trying to upload them into BigQuery, but after I did some datetime formatting in google sheets the upload worked out;
 -	Files with metrics in minutes and seconds weren’t selected for the analysis.
 As we are looking for trends, only files containing metrics with day and hours will be used for this project;
--	The files were renamed, the "dailyActivity_merged.csv" is now "activity_merged.csv"; the "dailyCalories_merged.csv" is now "calories_merged.csv"; the "dailyIntensities_merged.csv" is now "intensities_merged.csv"; the "sleepDay_merged.csv" is now "sleep_day_merged.csv"; the "weightLogInfo_merged.csv" is now "weight_info.csv"; the "dailySteps_merged.csv" is now "steps_merged.csv"
+-	The files were renamed, the "dailyActivity_merged.csv" is now "activity_merged.csv"; the "dailyCalories_merged.csv" is now "calories_merged.csv"; the "dailyIntensities_merged.csv" is now "intensities_merged.csv"; the "sleepDay_merged.csv" is now "sleep_day_merged.csv"; the "weightLogInfo_merged.csv" is now "weight_info.csv"; the "dailySteps_merged.csv" is now "steps_merged.csv"; the "hourlySteps_merged" is now "steps_hour_converted".
 -	Except for the weight_info (67 rows) and sleep_day_merged (413 rows) datasets there are 940 rows of data in each selected dataset;

 ```sql